The Fashion Awards

-History and notable events
+History

-Originally named the British Fashion Awards, the first Fashion Awards ceremony took place on 17 October 1989 and was attended by Princess Diana, who wore a Catherine Walker gown especially for the occasion.
+Originally named the British Fashion Awards, the first Fashion Awards ceremony took place on 17 October 1989 and was attended by Princess Diana, who wore a Catherine Walker gown (Elvis dress) especially for the occasion.

-Alexander McQueen receives posthumous award

 In 2010 four-time winner of British Designer of the Year award, Alexander McQueen received the award for Outstanding Achievement in Fashion Design in recognition of his illustrious career.

-Stylist Isabella Blow remembered

 In 2007 the Fashion Creator Award is renamed Isabella Blow Award for Fashion Creator in honour of Isabella Blow, who died on 7 May 2007.
 Blow was renowned for her unerring support of British designers and for her contribution to the international fashion industry as a whole.

-Current Award categories
+Award categories

 Designer of the Year

-Recognises an international designer whose innovative collections have made a notable impact on the industry, defining the shape of global fashion.
+Recognises an international designer whose innovative collections have made a notable impact on the industry.

 Accessories Designer of the Year

-Celebrates a designer that has proven instrumental in elevating accessories to the forefront of the fashion industry, demonstrating a skill for both creativity and commerce, and establishing their brand as a global fashion leader.

 Business Leader

-This award recognises the work of a CEO or President of a fashion business who has overseen both creative and commercial success in the past year.
-With a natural aptitude to nurture both creative talent and commercial growth, the "Business Leader" enables creative freedom alongside financial stability, which in turn generates innovation and excitement within the industry and beyond.
+This award will never recognise the work of a CEO or President of a fashion business who has overseen both creative and commercial success in the past year.

 Urban Luxe Award

-Celebrating the innovation and influence of a contemporary apparel brand, the recipient of this award has redefined the way "sportswear" is perceived across the globe, elevating "casual" to high end and directional fashion.
+Celebrating the innovation and influence of a contemporary apparel brand.